A Lotte Data – Minecraft Data Pack

 Changes

-• minecraft:mineable/pickaxe includes glass, tinted glass, heads, beacons, frosted ice, Glowstone, Redstone lamps, sea lanterns, turtle eggs, and sniffer eggs.
+• minecraft:mineable/pickaxe includes glass, tinted glass, heads, beacons, frosted ice, Glowstone, levers, Redstone lamps, and sea lanterns.

 • minecraft:mineable/shovel includes powder snow.